ahgl/ahgl-site/README.rst

     $ ./manage.py runserver

-Now visit localhost and you should see a web page appear!
+Now visit localhost:8000/admin and you should see a web page appear!

 Windows only
 ````````````